“Clouds. Go away, go away. Go, don’t take away my sunny days” – Chaka Khan

 This man-made water clarifier, dimethyl diallyl ammonium chloride, is an organic cationic polyelectrolyte that when added destabilizes and flocculates the insoluble particulate as well as negative-charged soluble particles in water.
 Basically, it causes particles to clump together.
 The small particles that the filter had difficulty with, becoming larger particle clusters and are then easily removed during filtration, or sink to the floor for easy removal by vacuum Robarb R20154 Super Blue Clarifier 1-Quart Crystal Clear Pool Water Polisher

-Alum, or aluminum sulfate, is your 911 beak glass in case of emergency no screwing around drop everything to the ground coagulant of choice when either nothing else works or you are in full blown out swamp mode.
+Alum, or aluminum sulfate, is your 911 beak glass in case of emergency no screwing around drop everything to the ground coagulant of choice when either nothing else works or you are in full-blown out swamp mode.
 It is extremely pH & Temp dependent.
 You’ll need >70F degrees and a pH between 5.5 & 8.0, though the “sweet spot” for pH is 6.0 to 7.0, as the pH climbs above 7.0 and toward 8.0 it will require a larger dose of alum to achieve the same result.
 Be careful, if your pH is >8.0, the product will not work at all as the aluminum becomes dominant.
 Aluminum sulfate works by destabilization of colloidal particles.
+Put your filter to recirculate for the two hours your pump will run, then off for 12 hours.
 The formation of metallic hydroxide causes the debris to settle at the pool bottom in a “sludge” that will need to be vacuumed slowly to waste.
-The recommended does is four to six pounds per 10,000 gallons of pool water.
+You will need a portable filter system or adequately sized equipment to vacuum this out.
+Always follow label dosing instructions.
 Maintain 2405M Pool Pro Granular Floc, 5-Pound